 When Avedis Zildjian started his company there was no US and William Shakespeare had died just a few years earlier.
 The Zildjian company is one of the oldest continually operating companies in the world and will soon celebrate its 400th birthday.
 You don’t last 4 centuries in the business world by producing junk and the Zildjian 5B Nylon Black Drum Sticks are a good example of why discerning musicians keep returning to Zildjian products time and time again.

 The 5B is a classic teardrop-head stick of medium weight and girth that is a favorite go-to stick for drummers who need to switch gears during a show.
 As we said it’s ideal for use with today’s electronic sets but it doesn’t shy away from traditional drum kits either.
-When you’re really laying into your kit you need to know your drum sticks aren’t going to go flying out of your hand and to that end Zildjian treats the 5B with a special DIP material that always insures an optimal grip.
+When you’re laying into your kit you need to know your drum sticks aren’t going to go flying out of your hand and to that end, Zildjian treats the 5B with a special DIP material that always ensures an optimal grip.
 If you’re looking for all-purpose sticks that won’t let you down, the Zildjian 5B Nylon Black Drum Sticks are as close as you’re going to come to a sure thing.

 - A perennial favorite with traditional and electronic drummers

 - Nylon tip is ideal for electronic sets

 Vater VH5AW Los Angeles 5A Wood Tip Hickory Drum Sticks